blackroseyagami/WAI-NSFW-illustrious-character-select/README.md

-Here's the updated `README.md` text with proper **credits to the original author** added at the end, while maintaining all previous content and the note about the English UI fork:

----

 # WAI-NSFW-Illustrious Character Select (English UI Fork)

 A fully functional **character selection extension** for use with the [WAI-NSFW-illustrious-SDXL model](https://civitai.com/models/827184?modelVersionId=1183765) in **Stable Diffusion WebUI**.